google/xtoproto/README.md

-xtoproto is a library for automatically (1) inferring a protocol buffer definition (a `.proto` file) from XML and CSV files, and (2) generating runtime code from translating XML and CSV files to proto using the mappings from (1).
+xtoproto is a library for automatically (1) inferring a protocol buffer definition (a `.proto` file) from XML and CSV files, and (2) generating runtime code that translates XML and CSV files to proto using the mappings from (1).

 ## Quickstart